 \section{Related Work}

 \paragraph{Fully-Supervised Counting.} Object counting has advanced through density map learning, using Gaussian kernels convolved with dot map annotations~\cite{zhang2016single, lempitsky2010learning,li2018csrnet}.
 There are a wide range of diverse approaches to leveraging these annotations.
 GauNet~\cite{Cheng_2022_CVPR} employs locally connected Gaussian kernels for density map generation, introducing low-rank approximation with translation invariance.
 GLoss~\cite{wan2021generalized} reframes density map estimation as an unbalanced optimal transport problem, proposing a specialized loss function.
-And, AMSNet~\cite{hu2020count} uses neural architecture search and a multi-scale loss to incorporate structural information. \paragraph{Unsupervised Counting.} Eliminating the annotation burden in object counting is highly challenging.
-CSS-CCNN~\cite{css_ccnn_2022} introduces an unsupervised method using self-supervised pre-training with image rotation and Sinkhorn matching.
-This approach requires prior knowledge of the maximum crowd count and power law distribution parameters.
-CrowdCLIP~\cite{Liang_2023_CVPR} proposes leveraging features from CLIP, a pre-trained language-image model, through multi-modal ranking with text prompts.
-They employ a filtering strategy to select crowd-containing patches and match features to crowd count categories represented in text prompts. \paragraph{Generative Models.} Stable Diffusion (SD)~\cite{rombach2022high} is a generative model for image synthesis based on latent diffusion models.
+And, AMSNet~\cite{hu2020count} uses neural architecture search and a multi-scale loss to incorporate structural information. \paragraph{Unsupervised Counting.} In our work, we define unsupervised counting as any method that eliminates the need for new annotations, thus reducing the annotation burden for object counting problems.
+This definition includes methods that utilize foundation models.
+CSS-CCNN~\cite{css_ccnn_2022} introduces an unsupervised approach using self-supervised pre-training with image rotation and Sinkhorn matching, requiring prior knowledge of maximum crowd count and power law distribution parameters.
+CrowdCLIP~\cite{Liang_2023_CVPR} leverages features from CLIP, a pre-trained language-image model, through multi-modal ranking with text prompts.
+They use a filtering strategy to select crowd-containing patches and match features to crowd count categories represented in text prompts. \paragraph{Generative Models.} Stable Diffusion (SD)~\cite{rombach2022high} is a generative model for image synthesis based on latent diffusion models.
 SD generates images through a multi-step process.
 Initially, a real image is encoded via a variational autoencoder, yielding a compressed representation in a lower-dimensional latent space.
 Gaussian noise is then iteratively applied to these features.
 To restore meaningful features, SD employs the reverse diffusion process, an iterative denoising mechanism.
 Finally, the denoised features are decoded to synthesize a new image.
 SD can be conditioned on text embeddings, typically from a text-encoder like CLIP~\cite{radford2021learning}, enabling image generation guided by user-defined text prompts.